openenclave/openenclave/new_platforms/vscode-extension/README.md

 Ensure that the [requirements](#Requirements) are met.

-You can install the Open Enclave extension into Visual Studio Code directly via the Visual Studio Gallery [TBD](TBD).
+You can directly install the [Microsoft Open Enclave extension](https://marketplace.visualstudio.com/items?itemName=ms-iot.msiot-vscode-openenclave).

 Alternatively, you can run the extension from this repository by following these instructions: